zY2EZHVByG/LLM-Cot-from-Thinking-Claude/README.md

 Once installed, just:

 1. Visit [Claude.ai](https://claude.ai)
+2. Click on the `Choose style` selector in the bottom of input box -> click on `Create & Edit Styles` -> click on `Create Custom Style` -> click on `Describe style manually` -> click on `Start from scratch` -> click on `Use custom instructions (advanced)` -> paste the content of the desired instruction set from `model_instructions/` folder
-2. Start chatting with Claude
+3. Start chatting with Claude
-3. That's it!
+4. That's it!
 The extension will automatically make Claude's thinking process more readable

-## Usage

-### Applying the Thinking Protocol

-1. Copy the latest version in `model_instructions` folder
-2. Start a new Project in Claude.ai
-3. Paste the instructions to the Custom Instructions section
-4. Claude will now follow the thinking protocol for all subsequent interactions

-### Using the Extension

-Once installed, the extension automatically:

-- Detects Claude's thinking process blocks
-- Adds collapse/expand functionality
-- Provides a copy button for each block

 ## Why Use Thinking Claude?